 For some years, albinism and its peculiar beauty arouse my attention.
 Since the beginning of 2009, I’ve been researching the universe of albinos and trying to bring them to the front of the camera.
 I chose the posed studio portrait – I was seeking to mystify the production process with costumes, hair, makeup and backgrounds.
 The idea was to put them clearly in the forefront, which is a new situation for those who have always been an outsider.

 How do most of your sitters feel?

 This focus caused them discomfort in the beginning, but at the same time they’re proud too.
 Trying to capture this mixture of sensations has been a major challenge and there arises the essence of the work.

 Who was the first albino you knew/photographed and how did you meet?

 The first people I met were Flavio and Fernanda, an albino couple.
 They met through social networks and in a very short time they decided to get married.
 When I invited them to my project, they were happy because I decided to meet them in a special moment, on the day of Fernanda’s bridal fitting.

 How did you convince so many people to sit for you?

 At the beginning of the project it was very difficult.
 Most of them had never been photographed in a studio.
 They did not consider themselves beautiful and didn’t understand why anyone would put them as the center of attention, so the first step was to get them to trust me.
-Trying to explain their unique beauty really interested me and that was what I wanted to show i
+Trying to explain their unique beauty really interested me and that was what I wanted to show in the photos.